-Guide to Futures Market Expiration Dates
+A Guide to Futures Market Expiration Dates

 Additional Futures Expiration Dates

-If you notice a drastic decline in volume from one day to the next, you are likely nearing expiration on that futures contract, as most traders have switched to trading a contract with an expiration date further in the future.
+If you notice a drastic decline in volume from one day to the next, you are likely nearing expiration on that futures contract, as most traders have switched to trading a contract with an expiration date further out.

 Finding Futures Expiration Dates

-- Note the contract (month) you are trading, and look for the "Last Trade" date.
-That's the last day the futures contract is tradable (its expiration date).
+- Note the contract (month) you are trading and look for the Last Trade date, which is the expiration date

 Why Futures Contracts Expire

-Still, the true purpose of the futures contract is to exchange goods for cash at some future date.
+Still, the true purpose of a commodity futures contract is to exchange goods for cash at some future date.
 The expiration date represents the day when that cash-for-physical-goods transaction takes place.
-That is why futures have an expiration date, as farmers and commercial goods producers use the futures market to buy or sell goods at pre-determined (based on their contract purchase or sale price) prices at a future date.
+That is why futures have an expiration date, as farmers and commercial goods producers use the futures market to buy or sell goods at pre-determined contract prices at a future date.